HristoZA/arm-practicals/README.md

 		sub r0, r1, r2 @ Store the value of r1 - r2 into r0. r0 = R1 - r2

 		bx lr

+# Variables
+The way this works is you use memory to store variables and you load the values from memory into a register using the 'ldr' command.
+We declare these variables under the .data section and then our code must go under the .text section.

+## Loading integers from memory.

+	.data

+	.balign 4
+	number_1: .word 10

+	.balign 4
+	number_2: .word 15

+	.text
+	.global main
+	main:

+		ldr r1, =number_1 	 @This gets the addrress of the variable from memory ldr r1, [r1]		 @This gets the actual value from memory so that we can use it to do arithmetic ldr r2, =number2
+		ldr r2, [r2]

+		add r0, r1 , r2
+		bx lr

 # Printing to the screen